Houston Astros sign stealing scandal: MLB reactions

 Olney later said "front-office staffers around baseball cannot remember a circumstance of such widespread and loud player-to-player condemnation."
 Angry comments from players increased when spring training began in February.
 Many players criticized the Astros, especially after their press conference at the beginning of camp.
-Many of the condemnations came from members of the Dodgers, who the Astros defeated in the 2017 World Series, and the Yankees, who the Astros defeated in the ALCS in both 2017 and 2019.
+Many of the condemnations came from members of the Dodgers, whom the Astros defeated in the 2017 World Series, and the Yankees, whom the Astros defeated in the ALCS in both 2017 and 2019.

 Catcher Jonathan Lucroy said that he became aware of the Astros' illegal sign stealing in 2018 when new teammate Fiers told him about it.
 This led Lucroy to create more complicated sign-calling patterns against the Astros.
 According to Lucroy, "Everyone in baseball [knew], especially in that division that played against them.
 But we were all aware of the Astros doing those things and it was up to us to outsmart them, I guess you could say."
 Lucroy also said that the Oakland Athletics had told MLB about the Astros but that no investigation was started until Fiers publicly broke the scandal in November 2019.
 Athletics general manager David Forst also confirmed that Oakland complained to MLB before the investigation.

 In an interview with ESPN's Karl Ravech which aired on February 16, Manfred defended his decision not to punish any Astros players.
 He cited longstanding precedent against stripping titles.
-Additionally, Manfred claimed that had he disciplined any players, the Players Association would have filed a grievance–one that Manfred believed MLB would have almost certainly lost due to Luhnow's failure to notify the Astros players about the 2017 memorandum.
-As Manfred put it, the union would have opposed any player suspensions "on the basis that we never properly informed them of the rules."
-He did say, however, that "in a perfect world," he would have disciplined players.
+Additionally, Manfred claimed that had he disciplined any players, the Players Association would have filed a grievance—one that Manfred believed MLB would have almost certainly lost due to Luhnow's failure to notify the Astros players about the 2017 memorandum.
+As Manfred put it, the union would have opposed any player suspensions "on the basis that we never properly informed them of the rules".
+He did say, however, that "in a perfect world", he would have disciplined players.

+In June 2023, Manfred reflected on his decision to grant Astros players immunity and referred to it as "maybe not my best decision ever".